 Denise also has a passion for health and medical reporting.
 She has taken viewers inside operating rooms, cardiac catheterization labs, neonatal intensive care units, as well as onboard Life Star, the critical care helicopter service.
 Denise has long been a leading voice across Connecticut in raising greater awareness of such conditions as breast cancer, heart disease, obesity and disease prevention.

-In addition to 10 Emmys, including an Emmy for Best Anchor, Denise's reporting has also been honored with seven Associated Press awards and a national Gabriel Award.
+In addition to 11 Emmys, including an Emmy for Best Anchor, Denise's work has also been honored with two prestigious Edward R. Murrow awards, seven Associated Press awards, and a national Gabriel Award.
 She has also been recognized for her work with a number of charities including the Muscular Dystrophy Association, Mary's Place and the Channel 3 Kids Camp.

 It was a marriage that brought Denise to Connecticut from Cleveland, Ohio where she anchored the top rated 6:00 and 11:00 newscasts at WJKW-TV.
 Before Cleveland, Denise worked in St. Louis as a reporter and talk show host at KSDK-TV.
 But the city that launched her career was Syracuse, New York.
 Denise landed her first television job at WIXT-TV in Syracuse, doing the nightly weather forecast while she finished her senior year at Syracuse University.
 Upon graduating Magna Cum Laude with dual degrees in broadcast journalism and political science, Denise was hired full time as a reporter and weathercaster.